 Indo-Australian Plate - 58,900,000 sq km

 The Indo-Australian Plate was formed out of a merger of the Australian and Indian plates millions of years ago.
-When the Eursian Plate and the Indo-Australian plate collided many many years ago, the Himilaya mountains were formed.
-Some scientists believe that the Indian Plate and the Australian Plate are actually separate plates, and have been for millions of years.
+When the Eurasian Plate and the Indo-Australian plates collided many many years ago, the Himalayan mountains were formed.
+Some scientists, however, believe that the Indian Plate and the Australian Plate are separate plates, and have been so for millions of years.

 South American Plate - 43,600,000 sq km

-The South American plate is a major tectonic plate that covers 43 million square kilometers around South America and the surrounding Atlantic Ocean.
-Plate motions between the South American Plate, which moves westward, and the nearby minor plate, the Nazca Plate, has been causing the formation of volcanoes as well as the heightening of the Andes Mountains.
+The South American Plate is a major tectonic plate that covers 43 million square kilometers including South America and the surrounding Atlantic Ocean.
+Tectonic activity at the boundary between the South American Plate and the Nazca Plate is held responsible for the volcanic activity and orogeny in the region.

 Minor Tectonic Plates By Size

 The Somali Plate is a minor tectonic plate encompassing the African country of Somalia.
 Currently, the Somali Plate is moving away from continental Africa at a very small pace which equates to around 20 millimeters per annum.
 At this pace, Somalia may separate from Africa after millions of years, leading to the formation of a new continent and ocean.

 The second largest of all minor plates, the Nazca Plate, stretches for 15.6 square km off the western coast of South America, to the south of the much smaller Cocos Plate.